 65,000 Hours of Work Later

-The German owner revived a legend and let SHENANDOAH build more of her fascinating stories.
-Almost ten years after the major repair work done by the McMullen and Wing shipyard in New Zealand, a new owner fell in love with her – a gentleman from Italy who appreciated the beauty and class of this magnificent vessel!
+The German owner revived a legend and let SHENANDOAH build more fascinating stories.
+Almost ten years after the major repair work done by the McMullen and Wing shipyard in New Zealand, a new owner fell in love with her – a gentleman from Italy who appreciated the beauty and class of this magnificent vessel.
 In 2005 the Italian owner started another major refit to make the sailing yacht more practical.
-The team paid attention to every single detail on the boat spending 65 000 hours of work.
-But all that work resulted to a glorious luxurious vessel loved by anyone who had the chance to get in touch with it!
+The team paid attention to every single detail on the boat spending 65,000 hours of work.
+All that work resulted in a glorious luxurious vessel loved by everyone who had the chance to see her.

-Today the boat is in pristine condition and keeps on crossing the oceans.
-Owning such a vessel is like owning pieces of the history.
+Today, the boat is in pristine condition and keeps on crossing the oceans.
+Owning such a vessel is like owning pieces of history.
 SHENANDOAH went through ups and downs, wars and peaceful glorious moments, aristocrats and smugglers and made history deserving the pages of any renowned writer.